DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 };
 ```

-Next, in `diagram.ts` call the function
+Next, in `diagram.ts`, call the function:

 ```typescript
 //diagram.ts